MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/pct-machines-with-at-least-one-audio-stream-initialization-failure.md

 ---
-title: Percentage of machines with at least one audio stream initialization failure
+title: Percent of machines with at least one audio stream initialization failure
 description: The measure aggregates telemetry from a 7-day sliding window into a percentage of machines that have at least one unexpected initialization failure ms.topic: article ms.date: 05/20/2019